| name | release-openclaw-ci |

 regression or missing child run blocks the parent validation.

-Prefer the trusted workflow on main, target the exact release SHA:
+Prefer an immutable trusted-main workflow revision, target the exact Code SHA:

 - Keep trusted-workflow checks compatible with frozen release targets.
 If